-Frequency that forests-related issues are a scheduled agenda item Governance mechanisms into which forests- related issues are integrated Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance Overseeing acquisitions and divestiture i.
+Frequency that forests-related issues are a scheduled agenda item Governance mechanisms into which forests- related issues are integrated Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance i.
 The Sustainability, Diversity and Public Policy Committee assists the Board with oversight of PepsiCo's policies, programs and risks concerning key sustainability matters.
+The committee typically Overseeing acquisitions and divestiturekey sustainabili meets 4x/year a directors with a international an qualifications ar for these meetin sustainability go deforestation.
+T integrated risk r top strategic, fir compliance, sate key sustainability matters.
 The committee typically meets 4x/year and is comprised of independent directors with a mix of public policy, risk, international and science-related skills, qualifications and experience.
-The key agenda item

-Overseeing major capital expenditures Providing employee incentives Reviewing and guiding annual budgets Reviewing and guiding business plans Reviewing and guiding corporate responsibility strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Setting performance objectives for these meetings is a review of progress on our sustainability goals, including those related to deforestation.
-The Board also oversees PepsiCo's integrated risk management framework to address top strategic, financial, operating, business, compliance, safety, reputational and other risks, including forests-related issues across the organization.
-The PepsiCo Risk Committee (PRC) is a crossfunctional diverse group that meets regularly and is responsible for reporting progress on risk mitigation efforts to the Board.
+The key agenda item for these meetings is a review of progress on our sustainability goals, including those related to deforestation.
+The Board also oversees PepsiCo's integrated risk management framework to address top strategic, financial, operating, business, compliance, safety, reputational and other risks, Reviewing and guiding business planscompliance, salety, including forests-rel organization.Reviewing and guiding corporate responsibility strategy Reviewing and guiding major plans of actionThe PepsiCo Risk O functional diverse gi responsible for repor efforts to the Board. impacts in agricultur regulatory changes business.
+The Board throughout the year related issues are ir Reviewing and guiding strategyReviewing and guiding strategy Setting performance objectivesThe PepsiCo Risk O functional diverse gi responsible for repor efforts to the Board. impacts in agricultur regulatory changes business.
+The Board throughout the year related issues are ir Report on Form 10- guiding strategyii.
+The governance r PepsiCo's compreh sustainability.
+The fu issues an integral pa sustainability topics including forests-related issues across the organization.
+The PepsiCo Risk Committee (PRC) is a cross-functional diverse group that meets regularly and is responsible for reporting progress on risk mitigation efforts to the Board.
 The PRC reviews potential impacts in agricultural commodity supplies and regulatory changes that may impact PepsiCo's business.
 The Board receives updates on key risks throughout the year.
-Key risks related to forests-related issues are included in our 2020 Annual Report on Form 10-K. ii.
+Key risks related to forests-related issues are included in our 2021 Annual Report on Form 10-K. ii.
 The governance mechanisms selected reflect PepsiCo's comprehensive approach to sustainability.
-The full Board considers sustainability issues an integral part of its business oversight, as sustainability topics are integrated into, and not separate from, our business strategy. -- -- -- --
+The full Board considers sustainability issues an integral part of its business oversight, as sustainability topics are integrated into, and not separate from, our business strategy.